qlik-oss/sn-table/README.md

 ### Building and adding the sn-table extension to Qlik Sense

-NOTE: at this point there is a package used that require internal Qlik access.
+NOTE: at this point sn-table uses a package that require internal Qlik access.
 This means that external users cannot run `yarn` to install.
 The package in question will soon be public and thus enable all users to install and build.
-Meanwhile, the last version not using this package was v1.21.0, so that should work fine for everyone
+Meanwhile, you can go back and use v1.21.0, which was the last version that works for everyone.

 Install all dependencies: